The summer solstice 2018 at Avebury

 Camping for solstice

 Please be aware that the only campsite close to Avebury has very limited space with room for just under 100 tents.
-It opens at 9am on Tuesday 20 June - the campsite can fill up very quickly so places are allocated on a first come, first served basis.
-The campsite closes and must be cleared by 2pm on Thursday 22 June.
+It opens at 9am on Wednesday 20 June The campsite closes and must be cleared by 2pm on Friday 22 June.

 There is no charge for camping, but campers who also bring cars will need to buy a valid parking ticket for every day that they stay.